andersonbosa/nlw4-nodejs/README.md

 ### Objective

 > A project create during the [Next Level Week 4][nlw4].
-> The project witch send emails to users and calculate the [NPS](https://www.hotjar.com/net-promoter-score/)
+> A study project to send emails to users and calculate the [NPS](https://www.hotjar.com/net-promoter-score/)

 ### Main Dependencies